 There are basically two main areas of interest to visitors.
 Obviously, the Pueblo Nuevo, the city center made it on the UNESCO World Heritage List for a reason.

 Further south is the peninsula Punta Gorda.
 It’s a rather posh residential area that, however, has some of the most alluring landmarks, namely the Yacht Club and the Moorish Palacio de Valle.

 Not only is the city of Cienfuegos a lovely place.
 There are also some really nice places that should be visited on day trips.
 Therefore, you might want to foresee two, better yet three days for Cienfuegos.

 To this date, the French influence is visible in the city.
 Because of this elegance and beauty, the city is also called Pearl of the South.
 Since 2005, the historic city center has been listed as a UNESCO World Heritage Site.

-Across the street from the Arco de Trionfo is the Palacio Ferrer that today houses an art museum.
-The palace was commissioned by sugar baron José Ferrer between in 1817.
-In 1920, famous tenor Enrico Caruso stayed here when he performed at the Teatro Tomás Terry.
+Across the street from the Arco de Trionfo is the Palacio Ferrer which today houses an art museum.
+The palace was commissioned by sugar baron José Ferrer in 1817.
+In 1920, the famous tenor Enrico Caruso stayed here when he performed at the Teatro Tomás Terry.

 From the tower of the Palacio Ferrer, you have a beautiful panoramic view.

 The famous Teatro Tomás Terry, where not only Caruso performed, stands on the northern side of the Parque.

 At the end of the 19th century, it was commissioned by Venezuelan sugar baron Tomás Terry.
 It is shaped like the so-called Italian coliseum.
 Hence, in a horseshoe-shaped hall, the audience is placed on four levels.
 However, always faces the stage.